nusco/python-unibo/README.md

-# python-unibo
+# B3844 - PYTHON FOR BUSINESS LAB

-Repo for the B3844 course @UniBO
+This project contains Google Colab Notebooks for the UniBO course [B3844](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2023/498527).